Elias Lindholm Game Preview: Flames vs. Stars

-Elias Lindholm will be in action when the Calgary Flames and Dallas Stars meet on Friday at American Airlines Center, beginning at 8:30 PM ET.
-Does a bet on Lindholm interest you?
-Our stats and information can help.
+Elias Lindholm will be in action when the Calgary Flames and Dallas Stars face off on Thursday at Scotiabank Saddledome, starting at 9:00 PM ET.
+Fancy a bet on Lindholm?
+We have numbers and figures to help you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.